 Although Zeno of Citium, the founder of Stoicism, wrote many books, none of them survive today.
 However, there are many references to his views and some apparent quotes from his writings scattered throughout ancient secondary sources.

-In his Life of Marcus Aurelius (1921), the American author Henry Dwight Sedgwick, attempted to summarise them as follows:
+In his Life of Marcus Aurelius (1921), the American author Henry Dwight Sedgwick, attempted to paraphrase and summarise them as follows:

 Ye shall not make any graven images,